 Credit Link Capital Subsidy Scheme for Technology Upgrade - Ministry of Small Scale Industries (SSI) runs this scheme for upgrading the existing technology, along with the plant and machinery to help businesses survive and flourish in international markets.
 The scheme is directed towards facilitating an upfront capital subsidy of 15% which is limited to a maximum Rs.
-15 lakhs for the credit availed by the SSIs.
-All the sole proprietorship, partnership firms, cooperative, private, and limited companies are eligible for this scheme.
+15 lakh for the credit availed by the SSIs.
+All the sole proprietorship, partnership firms, and cooperative, private, and limited companies are eligible for this scheme.
 Since the advent of this scheme, more than 28,000 units have availed a subsidy of approximately Rs.
-1,619 crores.
+1,619 crore.

 - Direct Assistance Scheme

 - Mahila Udyam Nidhi (MUN) Scheme

 - Integrated Development of Leather Sector Scheme (IDLSS)